remi/teamocil/README.md

 ### Splits

 Every window must define an array of splits that will be created within it.
 A vertical or horizontal split will be created, depending on whether the `width` or `height` parameter is used.
+If a `layout` option is used for the window, the `width` and `height` attributes won’t have any effect.

 #### Item keys